iCliniq Logo

 • Inflammation of hair follicles on the cheeks and the upper half of the trunk.

-Seborrheic eczema is an easy-to-diagnose condition due to its appearance on the affected skin and locations.
+Seborrheic eczema is easy to diagnose due to its appearance and distribution on the affected skin.
 The health care provider can likely determine seborrheic eczema by examining the skin.
 No blood, urine, or allergy tests are needed.
 The doctor may perform a skin biopsy to rule out conditions similar to seborrheic eczema.

-Seborrheic eczema sometimes clears up, but often it is a lifelong condition, and one can easily control it with good skincare.
-Medicated shampoos, lotions, and creams are the first line of treatments for seborrheic eczema.
+Seborrheic eczema sometimes clears up, but it is often a lifelong condition, and it can be easily controlled with good skincare.
+Medicated shampoos, lotions, and creams are the first-line treatment for seborrheic eczema.
 However, before considering prescription remedies, the doctor may recommend home remedies, such as dandruff shampoos.

 If home remedies do not help, the doctor may prescribe any of the following treatments: